Basketball Four-Point Play

 When the team on offense is behind by a fairly significant number of points and needs a big score, the shooter will often try to “draw a foul” by baiting the defender into making contact on a shot attempt.
 Pump fakes, in which the shooter holds the ball up high and pretends to begin a shooting motion, are usually the best way to make a defender commit a foul.
 Once convinced that a shot is about to be attempted, most defenders will leave their feet and throw their hands up to distract the shooter, at which point the shooter can lean into the defender and draw a foul.

 Significance of a Four-Point Play

-Partially because they don't happen very often, four-point plays have the ability to shift the momentum of a game.
-Their impact is mostly felt in situations where game is tied with little time left, as a four-point plays make it so that the opposing team is trailing by two possessions.
+Partially because they don’t happen very often, four-point plays have the ability to shift the momentum of a game.
+Their impact is mostly felt in situations where the game is tied with little time left, as a four-point plays makes it so that the opposing team is trailing by two possessions.